developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<RegEXFile value="file://%INSTALLDIR%\Config\RegEx.xml"/>

 ### PluginFile
-**Applies to Windows Mobile/CE only.
+**Applies only to Windows Mobile/CE.
 Not applicable to the Enterprise Tablet**.
 Specifies location of the plug-in file (a .DLL on the device), which facilitates mapping between modules and plug-ins on the device. **Changing this file or its location is not recommended, and might prevent an app from launching**.

 **Possible Values**: